The Pickers (2009)

 ♦

-The Pickers shows a group of young Romanian migrant workers at a strawberry farm (between Whitstable and Faversham in Kent) who, through Chodzko’s involvement, over a period of time, temporarily alternate their intensive strawberry picking labour with another form of work, the editing and mediation of a 20th century film archive of migrant hop pickers from London.
+The Pickers shows a group of young Romanian migrant workers at a strawberry farm (located between Whitstable and Faversham in Kent).
+Through Adam Chodzko’s involvement, they temporarily alternate their intensive strawberry picking labour with another form of labour, the editing and mediation of a 20th century film archive that Adam had collected, showing the activities of migrant hop pickers from London.

 The young Romanian strawberry workers (Estera Boguş, Mihai Boguş, Ionuţ Roşu, Remus Bujor) project memories of Ceaucescu’s Romania onto the English hop picking footage.
-Facial expressions shown in these archival recordings provoke, in the present, comparisons as to the relative contentment of the two communities and cultures.
+Facial expressions shown in these archival recordings provoke, in the present, comparisons as to the levels of happiness felt by these two communities and cultures.

 Sound is crucial to this work; it actively bridges different spaces (editing room, strawberry farm interior, hop field exterior etc) and its fluid relationship to the visual in the forms of different coincidences, some appearing to be accidental, ‘wrong’, actual, ideal or imaginary.
 The Pickers erodes certainties as to what is generating the knowledge it appears to offer so that it slowly evolves into a dream; perhaps a Romanian advertisement to British migrant workers to come to Romania?